Axway/agents-mulesoft/README_traceability.md

 ```

 ## Configuration Variables

-The agents read their configuration from the environment, an env file, or a YAML configuration.
-To set up your config file copy the content of `default_mulesoft_traceability_agent.yml` into a new file named `mulesoft_traceability_agent`, and replace the default values that reflect your environment.

 - The following are all of the Environment variables that can be set, they will override the defaults